kemitchell/irs-form-1023/schedule-c.md

 #### c

 Do you have any arrangements with police, fire, and voluntary ambulance services for the delivery or admission of emergency cases?
-If “Yes,” describe the arrangements, including whether they are written or oral agreements.
+If "Yes," describe the arrangements, including whether they are written or oral agreements.
 If written, submit copies of all such agreements.

 - [ ] Yes